-The Sae Wylfing (sea wolf cub in Anglo Saxon language) was built by Edwin Gifford in 1993 to explore ideas then current on the shape of the ship,
+The Sae Wylfing (Sea Wolf Cub in Anglo Saxon language) was built by Edwin Gifford in 1993 to explore ideas then current on the shape of the ship,

-please contact the Sae Wylfing team on email@example.com
+Or you can contact the Sae Wylfing team on email@example.com

 Some special thanks:

 Woodbridge Riverside Trust is very grateful to Suffolk Coastal District Council for the financial support they have given towards the cost of maintaining and managing Sae Wylfing.
 This has been made available through the Enabling Communities Grants scheme.
 We would also likre to thank the Coasts and Heaths Area of Outstanding Natuaral Beauty (AONB) Community and Conservation Fund for grant funds provided towards her new mast.